 Bring the natural world back to your classroom with the Nature to You Loan Program Teacher Kits.
 Each kit includes lesson plans, books, materials and museum specimens to engage and inspire your students.
 All lesson plans are aligned with California State and NGSS Standards.

-All Teacher Kits are available to Nature to You Loan Program annual members for two-week loan for $25.
+All Teacher Kits are available to Nature to You Loan Program annual members for two-week loan.
+One Teacher Kit check out is included with membership, additional kits are available for $30.
 Contact us to learn more: email@example.com or 619.255.0236.

-Help students gain a better understanding of how climate change affects our food system, agricultural practices, and the role they play at the intersection where they connect with climate.
+Help students gain a better understanding of how climate change affects our food system and agricultural practices.
 The hands-on science activities, storytelling, and art materials in this trunk specifically target K-12 grade students based on Next Generation Science Standards.
 This Climate Kids Traveling Trunk was developed in partnership with the Climate Science Alliance.
 View Curriculum OverviewAsk Question